b4yuan/sefa_classroom/README.md

 Once all homeworks have been graded, the grades directory is also deleted.

 Throughout this process, feedback messages are written to a text file in filteredOutput.txt for easy reference.

+### Assignment Customization

+#### Test Case Weights
+_weights.json_ contains information that is used during the grading process.
+It contains:
+- Weights of each test case
+- Coefficient for deduction for memory leaks
+- Coefficient for deduction for late submissions
+- Whether to grade late work or not

+This file can easily be generated using _jsonfile_generator.py_.
+The user will specify the weight values in the command line call, and the file will be created with the correct format.

+The details of this file are completely up to the professor.
+The professor can choose to use the same _weights.json_ for every assignment, or can create different ones for different assignments.

+The grading script will take care of *** something about how test case weights dont have to add up to 100 ***

+*** Where to place the file ***

+#### Makefiles

 ## Student Side
 This section will go over how students will access and submit assignments.